azencot-group/MSD-Benchmark/docs/latent_exploration.md

 The `LatentExplorer` is an abstract base class responsible for computing factor-to-latent mappings, based on a trained model and labeled dataset.
 It supports:

+- **Supervised evaluation:** Assumes that the dataloader provides both inputs and corresponding ground-truth factor labels.
-- Caching of results during training/testing
+- **Caching of results** during training/testing
-- Per-batch exploration mode for models that require real-time latent evaluation (e.g., SKD and SSM-SKD)
+- **Per-batch exploration mode** for models that require real-time latent evaluation (e.g., SKD and SSM-SKD)
-- Torch-based integration with models and evaluation pipeline
+- **Torch-based integration** with models and evaluation pipeline

 Each `LatentExplorer` must implement the method: